 “The damage isn’t just for this population, but for others as well.
 We need to get past stereotypes and initial assumptions and those structures and oppressive systems and ways in which institutions operate traditionally,” he says.
 “By embracing inclusivity, you think you’re doing someone a favor, but in reality it benefits us all.”

 Daniel’s public health background provides a lens through which he views his work at the university and beyond.

 “Looking not at individual issues but at populations, communities and systems, you see the bigger picture.
 This important perspective prompts us and our community partners to be at the table where decisions and priorities are being made.”

 Professors Chunhuei Chi and Vicki Ebbeck share the spot for third longest tenure in the college, having joined in 1990.
-Only Associate Professor Anthony Veltri and Associate Dean Sheryl Thorburn have longer tenures.
+Only Associate Professor Anthony Veltri has a longer tenure.

 Daniel met his wife, Megan Patton-Lopez, while earning his PhD at OSU.
 Megan, who studied community nutrition, graduated with her PhD from the CPHHS in 2012.
 The couple has one daughter, Eva.

 In his new role, Daniel will lead projects to advance undergraduate student success and improve access to high-impact experiences for all undergraduates.

 - Assistant Vice Provost for Undergraduate Education, 2019-present